Thursday, January 15, 2009

 6. Now add a bunch of text to your page and I mean a bunch.

-8. Finally save your work and give it a go.
+7. Pick a place for the language selector to be put and add a div with an id of jq-primaryNavigation.8.
+Finally save your work and give it a go.
 If all goes as planned you should be able to translate any text inside the body of your web site just by selecting a language from the select list and have the selected language be remembered throughout the visit of your web site until your browser session is ended.

 I found a couple things that put a cripple on both, Google's Language API and JQuery's Translation Plug-in.